Working with evolutionary models#

 filter_mag=None)

-The cooling curve that is returned by get_cooling_curve is stored in a CoolingBox.
+The cooling track that is returned by get_cooling_track is stored in a CoolingBox.
 Let’s have a look at the content by again using the open_box method.

 [11]: